fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 ### Link Customizations

-> It is mandatory to specify the links object.

 #### Straight Link Sankey

 FusionCharts allows you to add straight links to your Sankey diagram instead of the default links.
 To do this, set the value of `linkCurvature` attribute to `0`.